-university professor, accountant, bank employee, administrative assistant, loading dock worker, research scientist, social worker, teacher, physician, sales person, non-profit administrator, computer scientist, librarian
+university professor, accountant, bank employee, administrative assistant, loading dock worker, research scientist, social worker, teacher, physician, sales person, non-profit administrator, computer scientist, customer service specialist, writer, aerospace engineer, university administrator.

-Describe the mix of ethnic heritages in your congregation, and the overall racial make-up.
+Describe the mix of ethnic heritages in your congregation, and the overall racial makeup.
 Most UCC congregations tend to describe themselves as "diverse."
 Yet, the vast majority of UCC congregations are mono-cultural.
 What does diversity mean in your context?

-COR is approximately 50% European-American and 50% African-American
+COR is approximately 68% European-American and 32% African-American (Pittsburgh racial demographics for 2022 is 22.98% African-American)

-Has your congregation recently had a conversation about welcoming diversity, or do you plan to hold one on the near future (perhaps using, for example, the Welcoming Diversity Inventory)?
+Has your congregation recently had a conversation about welcoming diversity, or do you plan to hold one in the near future (perhaps using, for example, the Welcoming Diversity Inventory)?
 Please note the date.
-Comment after the exercise: COR was founded as an intentionally interracial congregation.
+Comment after the exercise:

+COR was founded as an intentionally interracial congregation.
 We strive to maintain that balance through having our leadership (pastor, staff, and congregation) reflect diversity and through purposely including culturally relevant elements in our worship and music.
 We also maintain relationships with non-profit organizations that promote racial equality and understanding.